lennart-benschop/agon-utilities/README.md

 `font /fonts/latin1-8.bin show`

-Two fonts are included:
+Three fonts are included:
-- `bbcasc-8.bin` is the binary version of the font loaded on bootup by the vdp.
+- `bbcasc-8.bin` is the binary version of the font loaded on bootup by the vdp-1.02.
 It was derived from the file `agon_font.h` in the VDP project.
 It contains only ASCII characters with the pounds sign at position 0x60.
+- `bbclat-8.bin` is the binary version of the font loaded on bootup by the vdp-1.04 or 2.x.
+It was derived from the file `agon_font.h` in the VDP project.
+It contains a complete CP-1252 character set.
 - `latin1-8.bin` is an ISO 8859-1 font (Latin1) that I derived from the following github project.
 The font provided had the bytes bit-reversed compared to what we need, so I changed it to the right format.
 It does not look pretty, but it's a start. https://github.com/dhepper/font8x8